Educational Planning & Advising

 The chief role of a faculty advisor is to assist students in thinking through their undergraduate liberal arts experience and their educational goals so that they may take full advantage of the resources available at Denison University.
 The advising relationship develops and changes over the course of four years, as student needs and concerns evolve.
 Advisors encourage students to think critically about the benefits of a liberal education.
 They also assist students in understanding Denison's current academic regulations as well as the educational resources available at the university.
 Advisors have an essential role in directing students to additional advising and mentorship resources from across campus.

 During the first year of residence, Denison urges students to begin planning their programs of study.
 This program should be suited to the student's particular needs, interests, life aspirations, and career plans.
-The various academic departments and the faculty advisor, as well as the offices of Student Development, the Knowlton Center for Career Exploration, and Academic Support, will assist students with the planning process.
+The various academic departments and the faculty advisor, as well as the offices of Student Life, the Knowlton Center for Career Exploration, and Academic Support, will assist students with the planning process.
 Good educational planning, based on Denison's tradition of liberal education, should include consideration of educational objectives relating to career plans and personal developmental goals, analysis of high school and first semester Denison experiences and discoveries, course work and off-campus programs being considered, and a tentative choice of major.
-The student should discuss these issues with his/her faculty advisor.
+The student should discuss these issues with their faculty advisor.

 Because education is an evolutionary process, Denison encourages students to explore the breadth of opportunity at Denison in their early years on campus.
 Modification of academic goals, vocational plans, and prospective majors is common, and students should not preclude consideration of any particular range of educational alternative.